🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 What you can't catch from the breakdown alone

-To be fair to the metric, the Followers Types breakdown is one signal — not the whole picture.
+The Followers Types breakdown is one signal — not the whole picture.
 Three things it doesn't tell you:

 • Content quality and brand safety.
 The numbers don't care if the creator's content is on-brand.
 Click through to their actual posts before signing.

 The Followers Types breakdown is the fastest fraud check.
-The full audience breakdown plus a manual content review is the full vet.
+The full audience breakdown, plus a manual content review, is the full vet.

 Frequently Asked Questions